ahawkins/hawkins.io/performance-consultation.md

 We put our heads together for an hour:

-* I will review the code with you within the call
+* I will review the code with you during the call
-* Show you where the problem areas
+* Show you the problem areas
 * Provide a strategy to make your app faster

 This service is **$300**.
 [Email me](mailto:adam@hawkins.io&subject=Performance+Consultation) if this describes you.

-## The "I'll Make Your Problems Go Away" Package
+## Just Make it Faster

 * Testing your application for common problems
 * Implement simple fixes where applicable